 During the warmer months, the climate and ecological habitat support populations of arthropod vectors, including mosquitoes, ticks, mites, and sandflies.
 Significant disease transmission is sustained countrywide, including urban areas.
-Malaria, the major vector-borne health risk in Afghanistan, is capable of debilitating a high percentage of personnel for up to a week or more.
+Malaria, the major vector-borne health risk in Afghanistan, is

+Page 12 of 25 Reviewed by CENTCOM (06 January 2015) Final Approval Date (15 September 2016) capable of debilitating a high percentage of personnel for up to a week or more.
 Mitigation strategies were in place and included proper wear of treated uniforms, application of repellent to exposed skin, and use of bed nets and chemoprophylaxis (when applicable).
 Additional methods included the use of pesticides, reduction of pest/breeding habitats, and engineering controls.